ePages-de/epages-devportal/_posts/2019/2019-02-05-css-can-do-that-color-manipulation-for-the-fearless.md

 ---
 title: CSS can do that?
 Color manipulation for the fearless
 layout: post
-date: '2019-01-25'
+date: '2019-02-05'
 header_image: public/challenge-cube.jpg
 header_position: center
 header_overlay: true
 category: coding
-tags:
+tags: ["css"]
-- css
-authors:
+authors: ["Paolo"]
-- Paolo
-about_authors:
+about_authors: ["ppriotto"]
-- ppriotto
 ---

-The CSS-in-JS debate, which is currently dominating my Twitter filter bubble, has reached a point where people can't even agree on [whether CSS is a programming language](https://twitter.com/laras126/status/1067058092083478528).
+The CSS-in-JS debate, which is currently dominating my Twitter filter bubble, has reached a point where people can't even agree on [whether CSS is a programming language](https://twitter.com/laras126/status/1067058092083478528){:target="_blank"}.
 In this post, I don't want to fuel this discussion - after all, at ePages we've tried out all of "traditional" CSS, CSS modules, and CSS-in-JS for our various projects.

 Instead, I want to share how you can pair your old school calculus skills with modern CSS techniques to derive colors from a user defined palette.